Lego minifigure: Baby figure

 In 2016, a new mold for a minifigure-style human baby was introduced.
 Although similar to a microfigure in body shape, it has a detachable head and actual molded arms (albeit, non-posable).
 It has mainly made appearances in LEGO City sets, such as the "Fun at the Park" set.
 It was also notable for appearing as an accessory for the Babysitter in the 16th series of Lego Minifigures, and LEGO "10255 Assembly Square", which is the 2017 Lego Modular Building.
-In The Mandalorian sets, the Grogu figure uses this body mold.
+In Star Wars: The Mandalorian sets the Grogu figure also uses this body mold.

 Technic

 Technic used larger scale action figures between 1986 and 2001.
 These figures featured more realistic sculpts, although still distinctively angular, and featured more articulation, including bendable elbows and knees.
 These figures are further distinguished from minifigures in that they cannot be easily disassembled; even the hair pieces are non-removable.

 Bionicle and similar

 In 2001, Lego further expanded the minifigure system, with the introduction of Bionicle figures.
 These figures are a part of a fictional story developed by Lego and resemble biomechanical creatures.
 Initially, these figures were produced without articulation, only able to hold tools and weapons.

 Bionicle later got replaced with Hero Factory in 2010.
 In 2005, Lego released Bionicle playsets, with minifigure variations of characters that had previously been produced in the larger Bionicle scale, notably the Toa and Visorak characters.
 While these minifigures did not feature movable parts, Lego released Piraka and Inika playsets in 2006, which included minifigures with movable parts.